Charitable Trust, Bolpur, West Bengal

 Shining Eyes India embraces three main pillars of action:

-nutrition (to raise awareness for the importance of balanced nutrition in order to break the intergenerational circle of malnutrition and poverty), agriculture (to help every family to establish a kitchen garden with a variety of vegetables and fruits, further to start crop-rotation to increase dietary diversity).
+Agriculture (to help every family to establish a kitchen garden with a variety of vegetables and fruits, further to start crop-rotation to increase dietary diversity).

 We are looking forward to exchanging experiences with other projects and institutions related to health and nutrition.